nearchos/android-companion/README.md

 * [**HandlingJSON**](https://github.com/nearchos/android-companion/tree/master/HandlingJSON) discusses JSON as the standard format for encoding and transporting data - covers both built-in support and Gson

 * [**Volley**](https://github.com/nearchos/android-companion/tree/master/Volley) explains how to use the Volley library to enable high-level networking in Android

+* [**ArchComp**](https://github.com/nearchos/android-companion/tree/master/ArchComp) provides an overview of Android Architecture Components and their use to simplify data-intensive apps - this project demonstrates the `ViewModel` and `LiveData` elements as well as the _Repository_ pattern

 ### Part VI - Debugging and Testing